JustinPatenaude/balticathletics/meet-the-team.md

   photo: "/mikayla.jpg"
 - name: Corina Ruus
   bio: |-
     Corina is our jack-of-all-trades!
 She handles all of Baltic’s bookkeeping, as well as heads up the Team Order Management projects.
-You may also receive an response from Corina when you contact us via email.
+You may also receive a response from Corina when you contact us via email.

     Outside of work, she likes to scrapbook, read and travel.
-Rauno & Corina also have 3 kids and 2 grand-babies that keep them busy.
+Rauno & Corina have 3 kids and 2 grand-babies that keep them busy.
   photo: "/corina.jpg"
 - name: Rauno Ruus
   bio: |-